Zeynepbkn/Emotion_Recognition_Transfer_Learning/README.md

 # Emotion Recognition Application

-This application uses deep learning model that is trained with transfer learning to recognize facial emotions from images.
+This application uses a deep learning model that is trained with transfer learning to recognize facial emotions from images.
 It can identify five different emotions: Angry, Happy, Neutral, Sad, and Surprise.

 ## Features